Inogen Portable Oxygen Concentrators: Devices and Pricing

 Inogen G5 System

-Delivering the most oxygen per pound of any concentrator on the market, Inogen’s portable G5 system is priced at $2,395.
-Its single battery lasts more than six hours, and its double battery can go for up to 13 hours.
+Delivering the most oxygen per pound of any concentrator on the market, Inogen’s portable G5 system is priced at $3,295.
+Its single battery lasts more than six hours, and its double battery can last up to 12 hours and 45 minutes.
 Compact and weighing less than 5 pounds, this machine fits easily in a tote bag or backpack.

 Inogen at Home

-Rather than providing pulses of oxygen like Inogen’s other concentrators, Inogen at Home provides 5 liters of continuous oxygen.
+Rather than providing pulses of oxygen like Inogen’s other concentrators, Inogen At Home provides five liters of continuous oxygen.
 The ultra-quiet system is one of the most energy-efficient oxygen concentrators on the market, which can save you up to $300 a year in utility costs.

 Tip: With Inogen, you never have to worry about where your system’s equipment comes from or what credentials its engineers have.
-All of Inogen’s products are designed and assembled in the United States.
+All of Inogen’s products are designed and assembled in the U.S.

 Purchasing From Inogen

-You can purchase an Inogen oxygen therapy system on the company’s website or call its sales line.
+You can purchase an Inogen oxygen therapy system on the company’s website or call their sales line at 855-694-6643.
 Buying online is faster, but speaking to a customer care agent on the phone is a great way to get expert input and customize your purchase.
 Given Inogen’s return policy, you’ll probably want to buy everything during one purchase.

 As I reviewed Inogen’s website, I was reminded that supplemental oxygen of any kind requires a prescription from a doctor.
 Make sure you’ve received a prescription and discussed your needs with your medical provider before beginning your search for a portable oxygen concentrator.
 Once you place your order, you’ll receive a call from an Inogen specialist, who will record your prescription information.